PProvost/YAMS-ESP01/README.md

 Yet Another Motion Sensor - Uses an ESP01 and a cheap PIR motion sensor, sends activation events via MQTT, optimized for very low power use.

-Credits: This design is based on the work described in Benny de Leeuw's article [Stable ESP01 Motion Sensor](https://medium.com/@leeuwte/stable-esp01-motion-sensor-for-mqtt-2d81c0b1e317).
+Credits: This circuit used in this design is based on the work described in Benny de Leeuw's article [Stable ESP01 Motion Sensor](https://medium.com/@leeuwte/stable-esp01-motion-sensor-for-mqtt-2d81c0b1e317).

 ## Notes: